Eastern Air Lines Flight 605

 Eastern Air Lines Flight 605 was a domestic flight in the US from Newark to Miami on May 30, 1947.
 The flight crashed near Bainbridge, Maryland, causing the deaths of all 53 passengers and crew on board in what was then the worst disaster in the history of North American commercial aviation.

 Accident flight

 Flight 605 departed from Newark International Airport at 17:04 for a scheduled domestic flight to Miami.
 It climbed to its assigned cruising altitude of 4000 ft.
 While flying over Philadelphia, the pilot reported "all is well".
 At 17:41, people on the ground saw Flight 605 enter a steepening dive and crash 2 mi east of Bainbridge.
 All four crew and 49 passengers died in the crash.
 At the time, Flight 605 was the deadliest crash in United States aviation history.
+A number of Civil Aeronautics Board members were witnesses to the crash, flying back from La Guardia to investigate the crash of United Air Lines Flight 521, another DC-4, not even 24 hours ago.